 While Sokanu provides an in-depth analysis of the Robotics Engineering field, I’ve compiled the most important take-aways in the summary points below:

-- There is a wide mix of Ethnic backgrounds in Robotics Engineering.
+- There is a wide mix of Ethnic backgrounds in Robotics.

 - Robotics is primarily a male-dominant field.
 Females who work in Robotics Engineering have reported high job satisfaction.

-- The top 10 locations in the U.S.A for Robotics Engineers are shown in the map, below.
-The Top 3 are California, Texas, and Michigan.
+- The Top 3 locations in the USA for Robotics Engineers are California, Texas, and Michigan.

 To get started on your career in robotics engineering, check out the article, Top 3 Ways to Get Started with Robotics.